skip to Main Content

-Papa and his Five Stars – Chapter 6
+Papa and His Five Stars

-It made me feel like a big grown-up sister when Gauri, Teepu, Manu, and Suku—my younger siblings—all got admission to my school.
+I felt like a big grown-up sister when Gauri, Teepu, Manu, and Suku—my younger siblings—all got admission to my school.

 I was thrilled.
 I told Sonia and my friends, “You know, today all four of my siblings are joining our school!”